 - Muscle spasms

-- Skin color changes (paleness, redness, blue-grey skin color)
+- Skin color changes (paleness, redness, blue-gray skin color)

-The most common cause of autonomic hyperreflexia is spinal cord injury.
-People with this condition have an excessive nervous system response to the types of stimulation that do not bother healthy people.
+The most common cause of autonomic dysreflexia (AD) is spinal cord injury.
+The nervous system of people with AD over-responds to the types of stimulation that do not bother healthy people.

 Other causes include:

 - Guillain-Barré syndrome (disorder in which the body's immune system mistakenly attacks part of the nervous system)